HowMuchDoINeed.co logo

 How Cable Sizes Are Measured in the UK

-- Imperial (AWG): Sometimes used in older installations or in other countries.
-For reference, 2.5mm² is roughly equivalent to 14 AWG.
+• Imperial (AWG): Crops up in older installations or imported kit.
+For reference, 2.5mm² is roughly equivalent to 14 AWG — handy to know if you're working on something from another era.

 Common Cable Sizes and Their Uses